 Be patient and know that, in time, all of these little things will fall into place.
 You’ll find your groove, you’ll doubt yourself less, and you’ll become a little more connected with every day that passes.

 After finding land for your homestead and moving, you’ve made the first amazing step.
-Next, make lists, map out where you want to be in 6 months, 1 year, etc.
+Next, make lists, map out where you want to be in the end and then get started.
+Good luck!

 Related to making realistic goals: